 Prioritize your health

-If I had prioritized my health during these tough times, I may not have burned out… and gained 60 pounds as a result.
+If I had prioritized my health during these tough times, I may not have burned out and let my body start falling apart as a result.

 Change your perspective, and know when to get out